Raid-dev/holbertonschool-shell/io_redirections_and_filters/README.md

 7-file | Creating a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:\) containing the text Best School ending by a new line

 8-cwd_state | Writing into the file ls_cwd_content the result of the command ls -la

+9-duplicate_last_line | Duplicating the last line of the file iacta